 After all interviews have been analyzed and participant-specific themes agreed, the team meets for final discussions.
 Each author close rereads the transcripts and brings their own proposed subordinate themes, for both participant groups, to be negotiated.
 The results of this study are finalized in this meeting.

 The above plan was followed by the below research flow (Table 1).
-As a minor deviation to the plan—resulting from peer review feedback in the baseline study (Chambers et al. 2022)—we included in the member checking section an inquiry of whether and how the participants’ language use had changed during their treatment (first group) or intensive gaming years (second group).
-Moreover, because we had already offered all participants the opportunity to comment on their own themes after the analysis of the baseline study, in these follow-up interviews we asked the interviewees to reflect on our general, group-level themes instead.
+As a small deviation to the original plan, both VMK and RK were involved in each participant-specific discussion as well as subordinate theme development.
+As another deviation—resulting from peer review feedback in the baseline study (Chambers et al. 2022)—we included in the member checking section an inquiry of whether and how the participants’ language use had changed during their treatment (first group) or intensive gaming years (second group).
+Because we had already offered all participants the opportunity to comment on their own themes after the analysis of the baseline study, in these follow-up interviews we asked the interviewees to reflect on our general, group-level themes instead.
 Again, we provided all participants the opportunity to read their new transcripts and comment on our interpretations thereof.
 Two participants wished to make use of this opportunity.

 Table 1.
 Research flow.